Terms and Conditions

 4.1 Changes to Your Booking

-4.1.1 If You wish to change Your Flight or the Passenger to be carried You may do so in the circumstances provided in these Terms and Conditions, upon payment of the fees specified in Our Fees and Charges.
-We shall not be liable to any person entitled to be carried by Us or for any refund in connection with a proposed Flight if, in good faith, We provide carriage to a person purporting to be entitled to carriage or make any refund to the person entitled in accordance with Article 6 (Refunds and Cancellation Fees).
+4.1.1 If You wish to change Your Flight or the Passenger to be carried You may do so in the circumstances provided in these Terms and Conditions, upon payment of the fees specified in our Fees and Charges.
+If, in good faith, We either a) provide carriage to a person purporting to be entitled to it under a Booking or b) make any refund to a person who We reasonably believe is entitled to that refund, We shall not be liable to any other person who purports to be entitled to carriage under that same Booking or entitled to a refund, in accordance with Article 6 (Refunds and Cancellation Fees).

 4.1.2 Where a Passenger wishes to make a change to their Booking, these Terms and Conditions shall apply where the Passenger(s) has created a Booking Reference for Flights only.
 Where Passengers have purchased any Additional Services and they would like to change any part of their Additional Services, these Terms and Conditions shall apply in addition to the terms and conditions of any Additional Services supplied by the relevant Suppliers.

 A Booking is only valid for the Passenger(s) named and the Flight for which the reservation was originally made, or as subsequently changed, and accepted by Us in accordance with Article 4 (Bookings).